-Role of Chief Executive Officer and Members of Our Management Team providing information on Company and individual performance, and management's perspective and recommendations on compensation matters.
-The compensation committee solicits and reviews our CEO's recommendations and proposals with respect to adjustments to annual cash compensation, long-term incentive compensation opportunities, program structures, and other compensation-related matters for our executive officers (other than with respect to his own compensation).
-The compensation committee reviews and discusses these recommendations and proposals with our CEO and uses them as one factor in determining and approving the compensation for our executive officers (other than our CEO) and direct reports to our CEO and COO.
+Role of Chief Executive Officer and Members of Our Management Team

+In discharging its responsibilities, the compensation committee works with members of our management team, including our CEO.
+The management team assists the compensation committee by providing information on Company and individual performance, and management's perspective and recommendations on compensation matters.
+The compensation committee solicits and reviews our CEO's recommendations and proposals with respect to adjustments to annual cash compensation, long-term incentive compensation opportunities, program structures, and other compensationrelated matters for our executive officers (other than with respect to his own compensation).
+The compensation committee reviews and discusses these recommendations and proposals with our CEO and uses them as one factor in determining and approving the compensation for our executive officers (other than our CEO) and other members of our executive leadership team.
 Our CEO recuses himself from all discussions and recommendations regarding his own compensation.